-To qualify as emergency seclusion, there must be continuous observation by school personnel of the student and the room or area used for confinement:
+To qualify as emergency seclusion, there must be continuous observation by academy personnel of the student and the room or area used for confinement:

-- 1. must not be locked - 2. must not prevent the student from exiting the area should staff become incapacitated or leave that area - 3. must provide for adequate space, lighting, ventilation, viewing, and the safety of the student - 4. must comply with State and local fire and building codes - C. Time and Duration Emergency seclusion should not be used any longer than necessary, based on research and evidence, to allow a student to regain control of his/her behavior to the point that the emergency situation necessitating the use of emergency seclusion is ended, but generally no longer than: - 1. fifteen (15) minutes for an elementary school student; - 2. twenty (20) minutes for a middle school or high school student additional support (which may include change of staff, introducing a nurse or specialist, or additional key identified personnel) © National Charter Schools Institute b. documentation to explain the extension beyond the time limit
+- 1. must not be locked - 2. must not prevent the student from exiting the area should staff become incapacitated or leave that area - 3. must provide for adequate space, lighting, ventilation, viewing, and the safety of the student - 4. must comply with State and local fire and building codes - C. Time and Duration Emergency seclusion should not be used any longer than necessary, based on research and evidence, to allow a student to regain control of his/her behavior to the point that the emergency situation necessitating the use of emergency seclusion is ended, but generally no longer than: - 1. fifteen (15) minutes for an elementary school student; - 2. twenty (20) minutes for a middle school or high school student b. documentation to explain the extension beyond the time limit